prameshbajra/prameshbajra.github.io/_posts/2025-12-28-google-photos-self-hosted-alternative-immich-tail-scale-setup.md

 Use this as a reference and swap in your exact specs:

-- Hardware: Beelink (Rygen 6500u/32GB RAM/1TB SSD)
+- Hardware: Beelink (Ryzen 6500U/32GB RAM/1TB SSD)

 - OS: WSL2 on Windows (I know I should move to Linux someday, but this works for now)